guillemontecinos/itp-residency-2020-2021/three-js/tutorials/02-matrices-and-interaction/matrices-and-interaction.md

 </p>

 ## Scenario Setup
-Let's, first of all, setup the scenario where our lonely cube will exist and move around.
+Let's start by setting up the scenario where our lonely cube will exist and move around.

 ### Basic Setup – Canvas, Renderer, Scene and Lighting
 In this section we will invoke the basic three.js elements to setup a boring black scene (please check tutorial 1 for further information).
 Let's start by importing three.js, remember it is recommended to import it as a module since the script we are working on is a module too.
 Then, let's decalre a variable that stores an instance of the HTML canvas, a [`THREE.WebGLRenderer`](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer) pointing to that canvas, and a [`THREE.Scene`](https://threejs.org/docs/index.html#api/en/scenes/Scene) that represents the 3D world.
 Subsequently, let's create an [HTREE.HemisphereLight](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) light which represents the skylight and takes two colors –one for the sky and other for the ground– that blend in the scene.